openshift/origin-aggregated-logging/deployer/README.md

 Once the cert and key are created, the logging-fluentd secret needs to add these generated files:

-    $ oc create secret generic logging-fluentd --dry-run=true --from-file server.crt --from-file server.key -o yaml | oc apply -f -
+    $ oc create secret generic logging-fluentd --from-file server.crt --from-file server.key -o yaml --dry-run=true | oc apply -f -

 After that, create the configmap that will be used for the Enriching Fluentd.

-First, generate a random key that will be used for communication between the two types of Fluentd pods, this will be the value for the `shared_key` configuration
+First, generate a random key that will be used for communication between the two types of Fluentd pods; this will be the value for the `shared_key` configuration
 entry:

     $ tr -dc 'a-zA-Z0-9' < /dev/urandom | head -c 128